-- 1. Theories in Rhetoric and Professional Writing - 2.
-Genre and Discourse - 3.
-Style, Editing, and Visual Rhetoric and Design
+- Theories in Rhetoric and Professional Writing - Genre and Discourse - Style, Editing, and Visual Rhetoric and Design

-Preparation: Reading lists for all areas are posted on the English Graduate Website at: http://english.okstate.edu/graduate-program.
-Copies of past exams are available in electronic format from the English Graduate Office.
+Preparation: Reading lists for all areas are posted on the English Graduate Website at: http://english.okstate.edu/graduate-program/ma-exams-and-reading-lists.
 Students should prepare for their exams in consultation with their advisory committees.